awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 ## Create a patch baseline<a name="patch-manager-cli-commands-create-patch-baseline"></a>

 The following command creates a patch baseline that approves all critical and important security updates for Windows Server 2012 R2 five days after they are released\.
+Patches have also been specified for the Approved and Rejected patch lists\.
 In addition, the patch baseline has been tagged to indicate that it is for a production environment\.

 ------
 #### [ Linux ]